meltoner/agrofelis/components/vehicle-steering/readme.md

 ## Linear actuators protection

 Because the linear actuators extend from within the frame, pass through the vehicle covers to the external environment, they and the frame internals are subject to dust and other unwanted elements.
-Using an outdoor stretchable waterproof cloth, cut and rolled into a cilinder using the following pattern, protective covers were fabricated isolating linear actuators and the frame internals from the environment, while effortlessly following the movements of the actuators.
+Using an outdoor stretchable waterproof cloth, cut and rolled into a cylinder using the following pattern, protective covers were fabricated isolating linear actuators and the frame internals from the environment, while effortlessly following the movements of the actuators.

 ![cloth-cover-actuators](_figures/vehicle-steering-09-cloth-cover-actuators.png)